tomdesair/DSpace/dspace/modules/mirage2/readme.md

 Mirage 2’s dependencies are specified in the file `Mirage2/bower.json`.
 Dependencies in this file should be specified according to the rules in the [Bower documentation](http://bower.io/|).
 Note that Bower only downloads the dependencies, nothing more.
 So if you add other dependencies, you'll still have to reference them.
 That means if it’s a CSS file, import it in `Mirage2/styles/_style.scss`, if it's a javascript file, add it to `Mirage2/scripts.xml`.

 We've used the the `latest` keyword to specify dependency versions in `bower.json` wherever possible because that ensures you're starting with up to date versions when creating a new theme.
-However once your theme is going in to production, we recommend replacing `latest` with the actual version numbers being used at that moment.
+However once your theme is going in to production, we stronly recommend replacing `latest` with the actual version numbers being used at that moment.
 That way your production build won't break when a version of a dependency is released that isn't backwards compatible.